sulu/sulu/UPGRADE.md

 ```

 ### Header
 The header got a complete redesign, the breadcrumb and bottom-content are not available anymore.
 Also the event `header.set-toolbar` got marked as deprecated.
-A sulu-header can still be initialized via the header property when a view-component gets started.
+The recommended way to start a sulu-header is via the header-hook of a view-component.

 Some properties in the header-hook have changed, some are new, some not supported anymore.
 For a complete overview on the current properties in the header-hook see the documentation: //TODO insert link to docu.